New York University vs Johns Hopkins University

 Side-by-side nonprofit efficiency comparison from IRS 990 data

-New York University (A) and Johns Hopkins University (B) are close on the LakeQuality efficiency rubric.
+New York University (A) and Johns Hopkins University (B) are close on the NonprofitTruth efficiency rubric.
 With grades this close, the choice between them turns on factors outside the rubric: mission alignment with donor priorities, program track record, or geographic focus.

 With composite scores this close, the decision should weight non-financial factors: the specific program work each organization does, the geography they serve, the donor's relationship with leadership, and the marginal value of each additional dollar of funding to the organization.